Reverse Sod Swap, The Swap – April 9th/10th 2024

 Mike Perry marking out turf circle, West Wales

 In 1983, land artist David Nash transplanted a piece of rough North Wales countryside (8 m turf circle) into the lawn of the Serpentine Gallery as part of The British Sculpture show.
-He was bringing a bit of rough countryside to the city.
+He was bringing a bit of the rural environment to the city.
 He took the pristine circle of London grass back to Wales where he continued to mow it for several years.
 He called it ‘Sod Swap’.
 A botanist counted 27 species in the Welsh turf and 3 species in the London turf.

 Mike marking out circle with volunteers, Springfield Park, Hackney, London